-Please complete the registration forms that we give you and return them to school as soon as you can.
+If you need to, please complete the registration forms that we give you and return them to school as soon as you can.
 These details are essential for us to hold, particularly in the case of illness or an emergency.
 Other details are requested by government for school admission and statistical purposes.